-One-on-One Assistance – Although virtual schools may give the impression of being more impersonal than traditional models, students that attend these schools may actually enjoy more individual attention from instructors.
-Students usually have access to teachers through email, video conferencing, phone and in person, which is very helpful to students who struggle with their studies and need additional help.
+Although virtual schools may give the impression of being more impersonal than traditional models, students that attend these schools may actually enjoy more individual attention from instructors.
+Students usually have access to teachers through email, video conferencing, phone, and in-person, which is very helpful to students who struggle with their studies and need additional help.

-Flexible Schedules – Students that work, tour or have other responsibilities can work their virtual school day around their other obligations.
+Students that work, tour, or have other responsibilities can work their virtual school day around their other obligations.
 Students also have the ability to work at their own pace, which is a particular boon to students who are struggling or those who work at a faster pace than the rest of the class.

 Tulsa Virtual School Plans to Double Enrollment